Itish2003/Cortex_Mentor/docs/architecture.md

 The core components are:

-- **Event-Driven API**: A FastAPI-based API receives events from observers like IDE plugins and Git hooks.
+- **Event-Driven API**: A FastAPI-based API receives events from observers like IDE plugins and Git hooks, and also manages WebSocket connections for real-time insight delivery.
-- **Asynchronous Task Queue**: ARQ and Redis manage background jobs for event processing.
+- **Asynchronous Task Queue**: ARQ and Redis manage background jobs for event processing, with workers publishing insights to Redis Pub/Sub for real-time delivery.
 - **Hybrid Knowledge Stores**:
     - **Private User Model (Zettelkasten & Search Index)**: This is a dual-component system for storing user-specific data securely on the user's machine.
         - **Markdown Files (Source of Truth)**: The `data/knowledge_graph/` directory contains interlinked markdown files that form the primary, human-readable, and persistent memory of the mentor's understanding of the user (the "Zettelkasten").